mdn/content/files/en-us/web/css/basic-shape/shape/index.md

       > **Note:** If the starting and ending points of the arc lie on exactly opposite sides of the ellipse, there is only one possible ellipse and two possible arcs.
 In this case, `<arc-sweep>` specifies the arc to choose, and `<arc-size>` has no effect.

     - `close`: Adds a [ClosePath command](/en-US/docs/Web/SVG/Attribute/d#closepath) to the list of shape commands, drawing a straight line from the current position (end of the last command) to the first point in the path defined in the `from <coordinate-pair>` parameter.
-To close the shape without drawing a line, use `<move-command>` with the originating coordinates.
+To close the shape without drawing a line, include a `<move-command>` with the originating coordinates before the close command.
 If the `close` command is immediately followed by a `<move-command>`, it defines the starting point of the next shape or subpath.

 ## Description

 The `shape()` function allows you to define complex shapes.
-It is similar to the {{cssxref("basic-shape/path","path()")}} function in several ways:
+It is similar to the {{cssxref("basic-shape/path","path()")}} shape function in several ways:

 - The `<fill-rule>` parameter in the `shape()` function works exactly like the same parameter in the `path()` function.
 - The `shape()` function requires specifying one or more `<shape-command>`s, where each command uses an underlying [path command](/en-US/docs/Web/SVG/Attribute/d#path_commands), such as [MoveTo](/en-US/docs/Web/SVG/Attribute/d#moveto_path_commands), [LineTo](/en-US/docs/Web/SVG/Attribute/d#lineto_path_commands), and [ClosePath](/en-US/docs/Web/SVG/Attribute/d#closepath).